What is Brainspotting?

 Performance & Growth

-- Creative blocks and artistic expression
+- Creative challenges and artistic expression

 - Athletic and performance enhancement